NMSHMM Mission Statement and Chapter History

 Chapter History - A Marriage of Two Organizations

 The New Mexico Society of Hazardous Materials Managers (NMSHMM) has an interesting history.
-NMSHMM was formed in 1998 as the marriage of two parent organizations, the former New Mexico Hazardous Waste Management Society (NMHWMS) and the Roadrunner Chapter of the Academy of Certified Hazardous Materials Managers (ACHMM).
+NMSHMM was formed in 1998 as the marriage of two parent organizations, the former New Mexico Hazardous Waste Management Society (NMHWMS) and the Roadrunner Chapter of the Alliance of Hazardous Materials Professionals (AHMP - formerly the Academy of Certified Hazardous Materials Managers).

 The New Mexico Hazardous Waste Management Society